DeNic0la/vocabify/README.md

 ## How to play

 We are currently hosting a instance of the application on [the web](https://vocabify-3d855.web.app/).
-You might get some errors (saying the site is insecure), this happen sometimes when hosting on Firebase.
+You might get some errors (saying the site is insecure)those sometimes appear when hosting on Firebase.

 ## Setup